aws/s2n-tls/docs/SAFETY-MACROS.md

 ### POSIX_ENSURE_GTE(a, b)

+DEPRECATED: all methods (except those in s2n.h) should return s2n_result.

 Ensures `a` is greater than or equal to `b`, otherwise the function will `POSIX_BAIL` with a `S2N_ERR_SAFETY` error

 ### POSIX_ENSURE_LTE(a, b)

+DEPRECATED: all methods (except those in s2n.h) should return s2n_result.

 Ensures `a` is less than or equal to `b`, otherwise the function will `POSIX_BAIL` with a `S2N_ERR_SAFETY` error

 ### POSIX_ENSURE_GT(a, b)

+DEPRECATED: all methods (except those in s2n.h) should return s2n_result.

 Ensures `a` is greater than `b`, otherwise the function will `POSIX_BAIL` with a `S2N_ERR_SAFETY` error

 ### POSIX_ENSURE_LT(a, b)

+DEPRECATED: all methods (except those in s2n.h) should return s2n_result.

 Ensures `a` is less than `b`, otherwise the function will `POSIX_BAIL` with a `S2N_ERR_SAFETY` error

 ### POSIX_ENSURE_EQ(a, b)

+DEPRECATED: all methods (except those in s2n.h) should return s2n_result.

 Ensures `a` is equal to `b`, otherwise the function will `POSIX_BAIL` with a `S2N_ERR_SAFETY` error

 ### POSIX_ENSURE_NE(a, b)

+DEPRECATED: all methods (except those in s2n.h) should return s2n_result.

 Ensures `a` is not equal to `b`, otherwise the function will `POSIX_BAIL` with a `S2N_ERR_SAFETY` error

 ### POSIX_ENSURE_INCLUSIVE_RANGE(min, n, max)

+DEPRECATED: all methods (except those in s2n.h) should return s2n_result.

 Ensures `min <= n <= max`, otherwise the function will `POSIX_BAIL` with `S2N_ERR_SAFETY`

 ### POSIX_ENSURE_EXCLUSIVE_RANGE(min, n, max)

+DEPRECATED: all methods (except those in s2n.h) should return s2n_result.

 Ensures `min < n < max`, otherwise the function will `POSIX_BAIL` with `S2N_ERR_SAFETY`

 ### POSIX_ENSURE_REF(x)

+DEPRECATED: all methods (except those in s2n.h) should return s2n_result.

 Ensures `x` is a readable reference, otherwise the function will `POSIX_BAIL` with `S2N_ERR_NULL`

 ### POSIX_ENSURE_MUT(x)

+DEPRECATED: all methods (except those in s2n.h) should return s2n_result.

 Ensures `x` is a mutable reference, otherwise the function will `POSIX_BAIL` with `S2N_ERR_NULL`

 ### POSIX_PRECONDITION(result)

+DEPRECATED: all methods (except those in s2n.h) should return s2n_result.

 Ensures the `result` is `S2N_RESULT_OK`, otherwise the function will return an error signal